Making AI Evaluation Deployment Relevant Through Context Specification: Method: A Descriptive Process for Systematic Context Specification

 \subsection{Outputs}

-The primary output of the process is the Context Brief, a structured artifact that clarifies and defines the priority items to be evaluated from the perspective of stakeholders in the deployment context.
+The primary output of the process is the Context Brief, a structured artifact that clarifies and defines the priority items.
 It includes stakeholder details, intended and likely use contexts, constraints and norms, decision points (e.g., pilot go/no-go), candidate mechanisms and effects, key uncertainties, and evidence needs (including whether they are best addressed in silico or in situ, framed as questions of observability).
-The brief also provides a Item--Construct--Indicator mapping that translates stakeholder-articulated priority items about "what matters" into evaluable (or systematized) constructs.
-The context specification team maps the constructs to associated candidate indicators or prompts that can be tied to specific behaviors and outcomes, to inform the evaluation design process.
+The brief also provides an Item--Construct--Indicator mapping that translates stakeholder-articulated priority items about "what matters" into evaluable (or systematized) constructs.
+The context specification team maps the constructs to associated candidate indicators or prompts that can be tied to specific behaviors and outcomes for subsequent evaluation design and execution.

-These outputs do not constitute final metrics; rather, they establish the constructs and indicators that evaluations must address and explicitly demonstrate why those targets matter to create transparency around what evaluation aims to capture.
+Context specification outputs do not constitute final metrics; rather, they establish the constructs and indicators that evaluations must address and why those targets matter, enabling clarity and transparency around what evaluation aims to capture.
+To support valid deployment‑relevant claims, constructs must be collectively informed and described in ways that are technically precise, neutral, and unambiguous.
+This allows different actors to reliably interpret the meaning of the construct and associated evaluation outcomes in compatible ways.